Your Pet, Our Passion.

 Unusual growling/vocalisations

 Some dogs will make growly or moany noises or even noises that it is impossible to describe in writing.
-Sometimes these are breed specific – Basenjis yodel, Salukis make all sorts of weird howly- -growly sounds, Rottweilers ‘grumble’, and sometimes they are learned behaviour because either normal vocalisations have been punished or, the dog has accidentally hit on an odd noise that has been rewarded.
+Sometimes these are breed specific – Basenjis yodel, Salukis make all sorts of weird howly- -growly sounds, Rottweilers ‘grumble’, and sometimes they are learned behaviour because either normal vocalisations have been punished or, the dog has accidentally hit on an odd noise that has been rewarded or laughed at.

 Always attempt to read the body language and don’t wait for the growl - and always err on the side of caution.
 If in doubt, back off rather than assume all is well!